CloudBytes-Academy/CloudBytes.dev/content/articles/0003-replace-python-venv-with-vscode-devcontainers.md

 ## Enabling automatic installation

-To enable VScode Remote Containers to install all of your dependencies should you choose to rebuild the container, browse to the `.devcontainer` folder and open the `Dockerfile`
+To enable VScode Remote Containers to install your dependencies, you should choose to rebuild the container, browse to the `.devcontainer` folder and open the `Dockerfile`

 You need to uncomment the below block as shown below 👇🏽